APPENDICES

 Her future husband also crossed from France aboard Le St.-Rémi.

 03. Not in Wall of Names.
-Robichaux, Acadians in Nantes, 67, Family No. 124, calls her Marie-Madeleine [DURAMBOURG], says that she was the daughter of Jean-Baptiste DURAMBOURG & Madeleine HENRY, & details her family's participation in the Poitou settlement of the early 1770s; Voorhies, J., Some Late Eighteenth-Century Louisianians, 495, shows that she & her husband were at Nantes in Sep 1784 on a list of Acadians who wanted to go to LA; Winzerling, Acadian Odyssey, 193, note 117, says that she was the wife of "the absent" Juan LIRRET, who was not on the passenger lists of any of the 7 ships, & that she & 2 of their daughters, Marie-Jeanne & Rose-Adélaïde, came to LA with her aboard Le St.-Rémi.
+Robichaux, Acadians in Nantes, 67, Family No. 124, calls her Marie-Madeleine [DURAMBOURG], says that she was the daughter of Jean-Baptiste DURAMBOURG & Madeleine HENRY, & details her family's participation in the Poitou settlement of the early 1770s; Voorhies, J., Some Late Eighteenth-Century Louisianians, 495, shows that she & her husband were at Nantes in Sep 1784 on a list of Acadians who wanted to go to LA; Winzerling, Acadian Odyssey, 193n117, says that she was the wife of "the absent" Juan LIRRET, who was not on the passenger lists of any of the 7 ships, & that she & 2 of their daughters, Marie-Jeanne & Rose-Adélaïde, came to LA with her aboard Le St.-Rémi.
 See also Robichaux, Bayou Lafourche, 1777-98, 32, 65, 104, 121, 164.

 Winzerling also says that she was the sister of Jean-Baptiste DAREMBOURG, but Robichaux, Acadians in Nantes, cited above, says she was his daughter.